Understanding Your Pathology Report: Prostate Cancer

 How important is the Gleason score?

-The Gleason score is very important in predicting the behavior of a prostate cancer.
-Still, other factors are also important, such as
+The Gleason score is very important in predicting the behavior of a prostate cancer and determining the best treatment options.
+Still, other factors are also important, such as:

-- Whether cancer was found in both sides of the prostate, and
+- Whether cancer was found in both sides of the prostate

 These are special tests that the pathologist sometimes uses to help diagnose prostate cancer.
 Not all patients need these tests.
 Whether or not your report mentions these tests has no effect on the accuracy of your diagnosis.